 Use the help and guidance here to learn how to get the most from Reading Lists @ Liverpool.
 If you need a new reading list setting up or editing rights for an existing list, then email the Reading List team.
 If you have further questions or need help structuring and designing your list, then contact your Liaison Librarian.

-For general queries on using Reading Lists @ Liverpool (such as how to adding resources, using the Bookmarklet tool or gaining permissions to edit a list), please contact the Reading List team.
+For general queries on using Reading Lists @ Liverpool (such as using the Bookmarklet tool or becoming editor of a list) you can contact the Reading List team

 For further training in making best use of Reading Lists @ Liverpool to support your teaching, please contact your Liaison Librarian.